 There’s really no excuse for this as you can fill out a will online for next to nothing.
 If you have a large estate obviously you’ll need some legal assistance, but most of us aren’t in this situation.

-So here’s the deal you can list someone as the beneficiary of your life insurance proceeds on your will BUT if the information is different on your policy, the person listed on the policy will receive the funds.
+So here’s the deal, you can list someone as the beneficiary of your life insurance proceeds on your will BUT if the information is different on your policy, the person listed on the policy receives the funds.

 The moral of the story?
 Make sure your life insurance beneficiary designations are filled out properly.

 If you list your “kids” or “children” as life insurance beneficiaries you’re asking for trouble.

 The more specific the information you provide the better.
 So if you name your children please include a first name, last name and address if it’s different from yours.

 That way the life insurance company can easily locate them.

 Another issue you may want to consider is exact dollar figures you want to assign to your beneficiaries if there is more than one.

 That has to be worked out if you don’t want it to be divided equally.